a-gubskiy/X.Extensions.Logging.Telegram/README.md

 For more detailed configuration options, please refer to the [Configuration Wiki](https://github.com/Bardin08/X.Serilog.Sinks.Telegram/wiki/Configuration).

-## Examples
+# Examples

-This repository includes several example projects that demonstrate how to use X.Serilog.Sinks.Telegram in various scenarios.
+This repository includes several example projects that demonstrate how to use both libraries  in various scenarios.
 These examples can be helpful if you're starting or looking to use a specific feature.

-You can find the examples in the following location: [X.Serilog.Sinks.Telegram Examples](https://github.com/Bardin08/X.Serilog.Sinks.Telegram/tree/main/examples)

-## Contributing
+# Contributing
 Feel free to add any improvements you want via pull requests.
 All pull requests must be linked to an issue.

-## License
+# License
-This project is licensed under the [MIT License](https://en.wikipedia.org/wiki/MIT_License)https://en.wikipedia.org/wiki/MIT_License.
+This project is licensed under the MIT License.